TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Radio/Properties/Items.rst

 ..  include:: /Includes.rst.txt
 ..  _columns-radio-properties-items:

 =====
 items
 =====

 ..  confval:: items (type => radio)
+    :name: radio-items
     :Path: $GLOBALS['TCA'][$table]['columns'][$field]['config']
     :required: true
     :type: array
     :Scope: Display  / Proc.

     An array of values which can be selected.

     Each entry is in itself an associative array.

     ..  deprecated:: 12.3

         Using the numerical index :php:`0` for setting the label and :php:`1` for the value is deprecated.
 Use the newly introduced :php:`label` and :php:`value` keys.

     label (string or LLL reference)
         The displayed title.

     value (integer or string)
         The value stored in the database.